 We're in our fifth week of 1st Corinthians Chapter 13 and you'd think we'd be done.
 But no, hang on.
 Today Pastor Nancy peels back the onion a little more.
 How do we keep from damaging relationships and begin repairing those that have some rebuilding to be done.
 That's a biggie.
 Beginning with restraint is a good start.

 We're in our second week of discussing the depths of what love is.
 While we're focusing on the 13th chapter of Corinthians, we're not prepping for a wedding (the usual use of this chapter).
 We'll be going a bit deeper this time, but first we have some foundational groundwork to lay before we can build on our subject.
 So while we'll not be directly in Corinthians this morning, we've got some fundamentals to cover.

 So much of life is made of circumstances that drive us to make choices.
 The challenge is making the right ones, "right" being those that drive us closer and closer to Jesus.
 He is the one who conforms us to being more like Him.
 That's the goal, isn't it.
-Let's listen, as Gerry Wilson, our pastor at Friends Church going back more than 30 years ago, shares from Paul's letters just how we might fight the battle... and win.
+Let's listen, as our guest Gerry Wilson, now retired and back from California. who also served as our pastor at Friends Church 30 years ago, shares from Paul's letters just how we might fight the battle... and win.

 These are difficult days.
 Not that we wish for the types of circumstances we've seen as a society this past year of 2020, but as Christians it can be a real blessing.
 We need to have the right perspective.